How to Make Self Care a Daily Habit

 Most women don't struggle with self care because they're lazy or undisciplined.

+And then life happens.
+The guilt creeps in.
 And they quietly abandon themselves again.

 What Real Daily Self Care Actually Looks Like

-· Drinking water before your coffee
+· Drinking water before my coffee

-· Going to bed ten minutes earlier
+· Going to bed ten minutes earlier than I think I need to

 Small.
 Quiet.
 Consistent.
 That's what builds a life that feels like yours.